Occasionalism and Empiricism

 (1)

-Rather, at this point I can push the debate into a purely mental world.
-For example, I could suggest that we might be having the entire debate in a dream.
+Rather, I can first point out that the materialist begs the question by assuming a physical world without justification.
+I can illustrate this problem by pushing the debate into a purely mental world.
+That is, I can suggest that we might be having the conversation in a dream, or some purely mental state.
 How do we know that we are not?
-This is just to say that I refuse to presuppose the physical world without justification, and it begs the question to say that we know we are in the physical world because we are speaking and hearing, since we might be doing all of it in a purely mental world, or in a dream.
-Since the materialist constantly needs the physical world in his philosophy, he cannot proceed until he provides the rational justification that I demand.
+It begs the question to say that we know we are in the physical world because we are using physical organs to speak and to hear, because we might be speaking and hearing in a purely mental world, in which case no physical organs are involved.
+Since, by definition, the materialist constantly needs the physical world in his philosophy, he cannot proceed until he provides the rational justification that I demand.

-On the other hand, my basic principles, and indeed my entire worldview, is completely immune and undamaged, since in my worldview, the physical world is deduced from a non-physical principle.
-In fact, if not for the fact that Scripture teaches that there is a physical world, I can discard it completely and still have everything else intact.
-So I can actually deny that I am necessarily using my physical mouth when I ask or answer anything — the materialist will have to prove it to me.
+On the other hand, all my basic principle are intact, and my worldview is immune and undamaged, since in my worldview, the physical world is deduced from a non-physical principle.
+So I can deny that I am necessarily using my physical mouth when I ask or answer anything – the materialist will have to prove it to me.

 (2)

-But note that just because God made the ear does not mean that its purpose or ability is what you think that it is.
-Scripture itself shows that the eyes and ears are often mistaken, and people who are supposedly seeing and hearing the same things often come to different conclusions (2 Kings 3:20–22; John 12:27–29).
+Your argument makes a false inference from the Bible.
+The Bible indeed teaches that God made our bodies and organs; however, just because God made the ear does not mean that its abilities and purposes are what you think they are.
+Scripture itself shows that the eyes and ears are often mistaken, and people who are supposedly seeing and hearing the same things often come to different conclusions, or disagree on what they are seeing and hearing (2 Kings 3:20-22; John 12:27-29).

 — D —

-(1) How do you know you're not dreaming?
+(1) How do you know you are not dreaming?

 (2) It would be fallacious for my opponent to argue that since sensations are sometimes mistaken, therefore they are always mistaken.
 Or, it would be fallacious to say that if sometimes you cannot know whether your sensations are working properly, therefore you can never know whether they are working properly.